Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - The output type 'Microsoft.Azure.Commands.Sql.ManagedInstance.Model.AzureSqlManagedInstanceModel' is changing
   - The following properties in the output type are being deprecated : 'BackupStorageRedundancy'
   - The following properties are being added to the output type : 'CurrentBackupStorageRedundancy' 'RequestedBackupStorageRedundancy'

+### `Get-AzSqlServerAdvancedDataSecurityPolicy`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzSqlServerAdvancedThreatProtectionPolicy alias will be removed in an upcoming breaking change release

 ### `Get-AzSqlServerAdvancedThreatProtectionSetting`